vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

 <b> 2.
-Ensure that you have the necessary space available in your Bluemix account.
-You requires to deploy 1 application and 2 services.</b>
+Ensure that you have the necessary space available in your Bluemix account to complete the lab.
+During the lab, you will be required to deploy 1 application and 2 services.
+Go to your Bluemix Dashboard to check if you have the required space:</b>
-   * You can view this on your Bluemix Dashboard.
-Tiles will show what space you have available.
-   * For Services & APIS you would need two services.
+   * The 'Services & APIs' tile shows the number of services you have available.
+You will require space to deploy two services during the lab.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services2.PNG)

-   * For Cloud Foundry Apps you would require at least 256 MB of free space.
+   * The 'Cloud Foundry Apps' tile shows the memory you have available for apps.
+You will require at least 256 MB of free space to deploy an app during the lab.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services1.PNG)

 ## Deploy the App

 <b>1.
-Click on the Deploy to Bluemix below.</b>
+Click on the 'Deploy to Bluemix' button below.</b>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/vikramrengarajan/gscfss-conversation-tone)